Facebook Instagram LinkedIn YouTube

 If you want additional support for your child, we invite you to reach out to one of our Certified WISDOM Coaches.
 Our coaches become part of your team to help your child.
 They can work with your child either in person or online (look for the computer icon in their directory).

-To find a coach, visit our directory and either look through our directory or submit a short form describing the situation you’re looking for support with and our coaches will reach out directly to you.4
+Visit our directory and either look through our directory or submit a short form describing the situation you’re looking for support with and our coaches will reach out directly to you.4

 If you would like to explore grungies and dragons with your children and help them learn a powerful mindset skill for developing positive thought patterns to avoid anxiety, we invite you to check out a free coaching story from The Adventures in Wisdom Life Coaching Program for Kids Curriculum here: